PROFILE

 been negative, due largely to growing imports of

 readymade garments.
-Jute carpetbacking is the
+Jute carpet backing is the

 other major U.S. import from Bangladesh.
 Total

-imports from Bangladesh were about $2 billion
+imports from Bangladesh were about $2.6 billion

-(excluding services) in 2003, down from the $2.1
+(excluding services) in FY 2005, up from $2.1

-billion in 2002.
-U.S. exports to Bangladesh
+$3.4 billion.
+U.S. exports to Bangladesh (some

-include wheat, fertilizer, cotton,
+$456 million in 2007) include wheat, fertilizer,

-communications equipment, aircraft, and medical
+cotton, communications equipment, aircraft, and

-U.S. Agency for International Development (USAID).
+by the U.S. Agency for International Development

-A bilateral investment treaty was signed in
+(USAID).
+A bilateral investment treaty was

-1989.
+signed in 1989.

 Another trade related issue between the two

-countries involves the export processing zones (EPZs)
+countries involves the export processing zones (EPZs).

 The government provides several tax, foreign